brouberol/blog/content/pretty-maps.md

     alt="Toulouse, France",
 )}}

 The color schemes are only applied to buildings, and are automatically generated from [`matplotlib` colormaps](https://matplotlib.org/stable/gallery/color/colormap_reference.html).
 This was an quick and easy to generate themes "for free".
-I also added a couple of Scottish tartan inspired themes, that I used to print a map for a lovely franco-scottish couple who was getting married.
+I also added a couple of Scottish tartan inspired themes, that I used to print a map as a wedding gift for a lovely franco-scottish couple.

 My local printer bills me about 1.5€ for each print, which makes for an original and yet remarkably cheap gift.
 I recommend a thick and matte paper, without any texture, as it might collide with the map dotted background.